iotbzh/agl-documentation/sdk-devkit/docs/README.md

 # Introduction

-AGL Development Kit allows developers to rebuild a complete bootable image from source code.
+AGL Development Kit allows developers and integrators to rebuild complete bootable images from source code, as well as developing new applications for AGL.

+It leverages Docker capabilities to propose a unified environment suitable for most development tasks:
+* compatible with AGL 3.x (based on Yocto/Poky 2.x)
+* support all AGL boards inc. reference boards (Renesas, Intel)
-It uses Yocto/Poky version 2.x with latest version of Renesas BSP and enables low-level development of drivers and system services.
+* low-level development of drivers
+* system services development and integration
+* applications development (build, deploy, debug) using AGL SDK and AGL Application Framework

 <br>
 <br>